-(A) By all elected members of both houses of the parliament of India.
+- By all elected members of both houses of the Parliament of India.

 The presidential election is held in five steps.
 The main subject is ‘Proportional Representation by means of a single transferable vote‘.

-(2) Second step: Calculation of vote of an MP using the following formula.
+(2) Second step: Calculation of the vote of an MP using the following formula.

 (3) Third Step: Secret ballot voting system.

 (4) Fourth Step: Quota process.
-The winning quota, that determines the winning candidate, is calculated using the formula given below.
+The winning quota, which determines the winning candidate, is calculated using the formula given below.

 If a candidate wants to be elected as the President, he/she has to get the number of winning quota (votes).